 The Wallet app is also becoming bigger and better.
 Apart from your car keys, the app will store your Home key and ID cards as well.
 This feature will also work with hotel keys and work credentials.

-Both of these features are coming in a next watchOS 8 update.
+Both of these features will be available in an upcoming watchOS 8 update.

 Focus, Mindfulness, and Sleep